 |San Gabriel Peak from Mount Disappointment Fire Road|

-This 6,161 foot peak is reachable via a 4-mile round-trip trail from Mount Disappointment Fire Road.
+This 6,161 foot peak is reachable via a 4-mile round trip hike from Mount Disappointment Fire Road.

 | Temescal Peak|